OpenRIAServices/OpenRiaServices/src/OpenRiaServices.Server.EntityFrameworkCore/Framework/README.md

 ### Owned Entities with explicit key
-If an explicit key to an owned entity then they are mapped as a normal entity.
+If an explicit key to an owned entity then they are mapped as a normal entity and the navigation property to the owned entity adds `[Composition]`

-You should generally also mark the property with `[Composition]` so that the owned entity is always sent togheter with the `Owner` in case the owner changes in order to have the owned entity available during Insert, Update and Delete operations
+This makes the owned entity available during Insert, Update and Delete operations and prevents if from accidentaly having all fields set to `null`.

 ## Complex Types

 The *Complex Types* introduced in EF Core 8 is partially supported with some limitations.

 1. The types are mapped to to OpenRiaServices's [Complex Types]
 2. Any ef core configuration/metadata applied to the ComplexType (as part of fluent configuration) **IS NOT** discovered.
-The `DbDomainService` and `DbDomainServiceDescriptionProvider` does not process *Complex Types* at all.
-3. Attributes on the types are discovered as expected
+The `DbDomainServiceDescriptionProvider` and `DbDomainService` classes does not have any special handling of *Complex Types*.    * Attributes on the types are discovered as expected using the normal built in reflection based attribute discovery